-With increased cotton acreage and emphasis on integrated pest management and conservation tillage in crop production, there is concern because of the potential for insect pests to build up in crop residues.
-Potential insect problems in conservation tillage, along with strategies for integrated pest management have been investigated throughout the southern United States.
+Potential insect problems in conservation tillage due to the presence of crop residues, along with strategies for integrated pest management have been investigated throughout the southern United States.
 In Georgia and Louisiana, lower thrips populations were associated with conservation tillage plots than with conventional-tillage plots (All et al. 1992, Leonard 1995).
 Cotton aphid densities were higher in conservation tillage plots than in conventional-tillage plots (Leonard 1995).
 Ruberson and Phatak (1997) reported that cotton aphid populations were similar among treatments during July, but increased significantly in the conventionally-tilled plots in August.
 In their study, natural enemy populations were similar among treatments except for the red imported fire ant, which was more abundant in conservation tillage plots than in conventional-tilled plots.
-In South Carolina bigeyed bugs, lady beetles, and imported fire ants were the most abundant predators in conservation tillage plots (McCutcheon et al. 1995).
+In South Carolina bigeyed bugs, lady beetles, and imported fire ants were the most abundant predators (McCutcheon et al. 1995).
 As in the previously described study, densities of red imported fire ants were highest in row-tilled plots that had a clover cover than in conventional-tilled plots.

-Predaceous arthropods are important in conventional cotton production.
-In South Carolina, they have a significant impact in regulating insect pests during early season.
+In South Carolina, predaceous arthropods can have a significant impact in regulating insect pests during early season.
 There are several species of predators that are abundant in cotton and prey on insect pests.
-These include the bigeved bug, Geocoris spp.
+These include the bigeyed bug, Geocoris spp.
 (Heteroptera: Lygaeidae); damsel bug, Nabis spp.
 (Heteroptera: Nabidae); green lacewing, Chrysopa spp.
 (Neuroptera: Chrysopidae); hooded beetle, Notoxus spp.
 (Coleoptera: Anthicidae); lady beetle (Coleoptera: Coccinellidae); ants (Formicidae); and spiders (Araneae) (Greene 1995, Massey and Young, 1974).
 The efficacy of predaceous arthropods has been studied (Lopez et al. 1976).
 Predation studies have been conducted with the bigeyed bugs and other predators using various densities of prey (Hutchison and Pitre 1983).
 The purpose of the work reported herein was to evaluate the effects of surface tillage on the population dynamics of beneficial arthropods in cotton.